PART 4. TEXAS DEPARTMENT OF LICENSING AND REGULATION

 ONE-FOR-ONE REQUIREMENT FOR RULES WITH A FISCAL IMPACT

-The proposed amendments do not have a fiscal note that imposes a cost on regulated persons, including another state agency, a special district, or a local government.
+The proposed rules do not have a fiscal note that imposes a cost on regulated persons, including another state agency, a special district, or a local government.
 Therefore, the agency is not required to take any further action under Government Code §2001.0045.

 GOVERNMENT GROWTH IMPACT STATEMENT